dabneyhovse/Farther/README.md

-# farther-client
+# Farther
 Dabney House music- and video-playing queue

 It's like [Nearer](https://github.com/ejaszewski/nearer-client), but worse

-Farther (like Nearer) has three pieces:
+Farther (like Nearer) has three pieces, all of which are included in this repository:

  - A client, which is a Python script designed to run on a Raspberry Pi
  - A PHP interface for users to submit songs and view the queue